bounswe/bounswe2023group5/reports/lab_report_5.md

 ## Planned vs. Actual
 - Vote implementation issue was canceled.
 - Dockerizing mobile issue were converted to creation of an apk file.
+- In the process of setting up our backend CI/CD workflow, we successfully integrated a Github Actions CI/CD script.
+However, we've determined that employing GitHub secrets for managing our environment variables is not viable due to their dynamic nature and our lack of permissions to add new secrets independently.
+This reliance on our teaching assistant to input new secrets is hindering our ability to swiftly incorporate new environment variables throughout the development phase.
+Consequently, we are exploring alternative methods to inject environment variables into the CI/CD deployment environment and will be initiating a new issue to address this challenge.

 ## Your plans for the next week